 Similarly, several muscles, including the trapezius and rhomboids, are connected to the neck and shoulders.
 If these become strained (through exercise, for example), you may experience pain and stiffness in the neck and shoulders.

 Note: Sudden, unexplained neck or shoulder pain can be a sign of a cardiac event.
-It’s important to seek emergency medical attention if this is you.
+In this case, it’s important to seek emergency medical attention.

 You may be experiencing angina, which is a common symptom of coronary artery disease, caused by blood supply being cut off from the heart.
 Angina pain can cause pressure in the chest that may also spread to the neck, shoulders, arms, jaw, or back.